What does it mean to join Canvas course sections?

 How do I request that my sections become joined?

-To join your course sections , you must email your request to firstname.lastname@example.org at least one week (five business days) prior to the first day of the semester.
+To join your course sections, you must email your request to email@example.com no later than the Wednesday prior to the start of the semester.
 We are unable to join sections after students have been enrolled in the Canvas courses.

 In your request, please: